Adhesion: Dispersive

-London dispersion forces are particularly useful for the function of adhesive devices, because they don't require either surface to have any permanent polarity.
+London dispersion forces are particularly useful for the function of adhesive devices, because they do not require either surface to have any permanent polarity.
 They were described in the 1930s by Fritz London, and have been observed by many researchers.
 Dispersive forces are a consequence of statistical quantum mechanics.
 London theorized that attractive forces between molecules that cannot be explained by ionic or covalent interaction can be caused by polar moments within molecules.
 Multipoles could account for attraction between molecules having permanent multipole moments that participate in electrostatic interaction.
 However, experimental data showed that many of the compounds observed to experience van der Waals forces had no multipoles at all.
 London suggested that momentary dipoles are induced purely by virtue of molecules being in proximity to one another.
 By solving the quantum mechanical system of two electrons as harmonic oscillators at some finite distance from one another, being displaced about their respective rest positions and interacting with each other's fields, London showed that the energy of this system is given by:

 While the first term is simply the zero-point energy, the negative second term describes an attractive force between neighboring oscillators.
 The same argument can also be extended to a large number of coupled oscillators, and thus skirts issues that would negate the large scale attractive effects of permanent dipoles cancelling through symmetry, in particular.

 The additive nature of the dispersion effect has another useful consequence.
 Consider a single such dispersive dipole, referred to as the origin dipole.
 Since any origin dipole is inherently oriented so as to be attracted to the adjacent dipoles it induces, while the other, more distant dipoles are not correlated with the original dipole by any phase relation (thus on average contributing nothing), there is a net attractive force in a bulk of such particles.
 When considering identical particles, this is called cohesive force.